rustore-dev/flutter-rustore-push/example/README.md

-# rustore_push_example
+# rustorepush_example

-Demonstrates how to use the rustore_push plugin.
+Demonstrates how to use the rustorepush plugin.

 ## Getting Started